cgbuen/chatbot/README.md

 # My Twitch Chatbot

-My locally-running Twitch chatbot for some simple commands, including ID display, currently-playing Spotify song, shoutouts with real-user checking, and a fun leaderboard chat game.
-It also records logs.
+My locally-running Twitch chatbot for some simple commands, including game ID display, currently-playing Spotify song, shoutouts with real-user checking, and a fun leaderboard chat game.
+It also logs the chat.

-Good for not having to depend on your own machine's Spotify desktop application, but instead Spotify's API data that they have on you.
+Good for not having to depend on your own machine's Spotify desktop client application, but instead Spotify's API data that they have on you as you're playing music.

-Note that Spotify's API requires OAuth 2.0 to get any user data, which makes for a somewhat complicated authentication process (it in fact requires the use of an actual Spotify app).
-The directions here allow you to quickly stand up your own app (it does not have to be published), so that you're authenticating to what you've made yourself, rather than someone else's live app.
+Note that Spotify's API requires OAuth 2.0 to get any user data, which makes for a somewhat complicated authentication process (it in fact requires the use of an actual Spotify developer app).
+The directions here allow you to quickly stand up your own app (it does not have to be published), so that you're authenticating to what you've made yourself, rather than someone else's live developer app.

 ## Register as a Spotify Developer